matjam/telnet/README.md

 A sub-package, `linereader`, exposes a simple reader intended to be run in a Goroutine, which consumes lines from an `io.Reader` and sends them over a channel for asynchronous handling.

+# Thanks

+This package was forked from `github.com/aprice/telnet`.
+Thanks to aprice for the initial implementation.